hmcts/dtsse-ccd-java-config-generator/README.md

 # CCD Java Config generator

-Tool to migrate CCD config from JSON to Java.
+Tool to migrate CCD config from JSON to Java (Work in progress)

 ## Usage